mappite/aGotino/README.md

 # aGotino
 A telescope Goto solution based on Arduino (Nano or up) that supports:

-- aGotino commands - an Android phone can act as a remote via an [USB OTG cable](https://www.amazon.com/s?k=usb+otg+cable) or via Bluetooth
+- tracking
 - basic Meade LX200 protocol - drive with Stellarium, SkySafari Plus/Pro(mobile), Kstars, Carte du Ciel or any software that supports INDI
+- aGotino commands
-- ST4 port for guiding (see ST4 branch)
+- ST4 port for guiding

+aGotino can be controlled via an USB cable or via bluetooth from a mobile device or PC.

-aGotino provides tracking and **hybrid goto&starhopping**: point the scope to something you can easily find and then reach a remote, low magnitude object nearby - default *nearby* is 30° so you will always find some bright stars around.
+aGotino provides **hybrid goto&starhopping**: point the scope to something you can easily find and then reach a remote, low magnitude object nearby - default *nearby* is 30° so you will always find some bright stars around.
 Star alignment procedures are _not_ required, you can move and rotate your scope freely, until you need that extra help.

 No additional boards needed, just wire Arduino and two stepper Drivers to do the job.
 While aGotino will grow in functionalities, you can  upgrade to other solutions, like [OnStep](https://onstep.groups.io/g/main), and re-use almost all of the hardware.